 When people accept the AiG narrative that these scientific conclusions are essential to Christianity, then their faith is often shaken when they encounter the incredible explanatory power of modern science.
 In fact, we hear from individuals on a daily basis who have experienced a deep crisis of faith when their young-earth creationist beliefs were exposed as scientifically (and biblically) weak.
 While we are grateful that BioLogos has helped recover and strengthen the faith of these Christians, we mourn the fact that countless others have drifted away from the faith.
 Young-earth creationist teaching is causing unnecessary harm to the reputation of the Church and creates a stumbling block for people who are considering the Gospel.

-For more resources on science, Genesis, and the Flood, I recommend checking out our Common Questions page, as well as the other resources linked on the sidebar (or below on mobile).
-I also welcome comments and questions below.
+For more resources on science, Genesis, and the Flood, I recommend checking out our Common Questions page, as well as the other resources linked below.